-The e-learning for the online interactive training of experts on cyber-gender-based-violence and stalkerware will be developed in English, German, Italian, French and Spanish, with the contribution of GBV experts and IT security Partners.
+The e-learning course for the online interactive training of experts on cyber-gender-based-violence and stalkerware has been developed in English, German, Italian, French and Spanish, with the contribution of GBV experts and IT security Partners.

 Partners will analyse the existing corpus of tools used by programmes for perpetrators and support services for victims (e.g. IMPACT toolkit, ASAP Protocol for multi-agency cooperation, and relevant resources and practices used during programmes) and adapt the content to include detecting and addressing cyberviolence and stalkerware.